codebyaadi/excel-to-json/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to this repository.

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more information.

 ## Credits

 This project was created by [UIX.AADI](https://uixaadi.netlify.app/).